xiaopv/xiaopv.github.io/_teaching/2025-spring-mat334.md

 ## Homework

 * Jan.
+21
+  * Complete problems 11 to 14.

+* Jan.
 16
   * Complete problems 5 to 10.

 * Jan.
 14
   * Complete the table for D4 and problems 1 to 4 (on page 4 to 5).

 ## An Important Course Policy